sfermigier/fermigier.com-gridsome/blog/2010-11-9-nuxeo-ep-5-4-been-released.md

 title: "Nuxeo EP 5.4 has been released!"
 date: 2010-11-09
 path: 2010/11/nuxeo-ep-5-4-been-released
+summary: "We have announced today the release of Nuxeo EP 5.4 (or 5.4.0)."
+tags: ['Nuxeo']
 ---

 <p>We have announced today the release of Nuxeo EP 5.4 (or 5.4.0).</p>